By: Fox Monstera, #WeLoveConsent Communications & Social Media Intern, DanceSafe, Sloane Ferenchak, #WeLoveConsent Coordinator, Editor

 STEP TWO: MAKE SURE YOU’RE APPROACHING SOMEONE FROM A PLACE OF RESPECT

 Consent is about respect.
-One way to respect your sexual partners is to see them as people, as more than an opportunity for a sexual experience.
+One way to respect your sexual partners is to see them as people rather than as an opportunity for a sexual experience.
 Let’s explore the idea of subject-object consciousness, an idea proposed by a radical queer activist, Harry Hays.
 He saw subject-object consciousness as a main structure in heterosexual sex culture.
-Subject-object consciousness, or seeing the other people you’re interacting with more as objects for pleasure and use rather than full embodied people, results in the sexual objectification of the other partner(s).
-Viewing others in this way creates emotional barriers that result in dehumanization and prevents deeper connection and intimacy.
-When you only see someone as a means to fulfill your sexual desires, you are ignoring large parts of their existence and experience.
-This prevents getting a deeper understanding of them as a person.
+Subject-object consciousness, or seeing the other people you’re interacting with more as objects for pleasure and use rather than full embodied people, results in the sexual objectification of the others.
+Viewing people in this way creates emotional barriers that result in dehumanization and prevents deeper connection and intimacy.
+When you only see someone as a means to fulfill your desires, you are ignoring large parts of their existence and experience which prevents you from getting a deeper understanding of them.

 Let’s examine this in practice.
-When you see someone you’re attracted to and want to approach them, it’s important to put yourself in the position of the person you’re approaching to see whether you’d like to be approached the way you might be planning.
+When you see someone you’re attracted to and want to approach them, it’s important to put yourself in the position of the person you’re approaching to see whether you’d like to be approached the way you might be planning, recognizing that what you are comfortable with might not align with what they would be comfortable with.
 Catcalling or objectifying someone in your approach is more than rude, it’s harassment.
 Keep in mind some groups experience higher rates of catcalling and other forms of sexual harassment and it’s important to be aware of this power dynamic when you approach people.
-“Hey girl, you’ve got a great ass, you make me want to bring you back to my place” reads very differently than “Hi, I noticed you from across the bar and I think you’re really beautiful.
+“Hey, you’ve got a great ass, you make me want to bring you back to my place” reads very differently than “Hi, I noticed you from across the bar and I think you’re really attractive.
 I’d love to have a drink with you and see where that goes.”
-Respecting that person drastically shifts the conversation and allows for a better connection between all involved parties.
+Respect drastically shifts the conversation and allows for a better connection between all involved parties.

 STEP THREE: ASK FIRST!